Svalorzen/CppCopyProposal/README.md

 */
 ```

-Only new methods need to be implemented for that class.
+The type-copy shall have to implement all newly declared methods.

 #### Interfacing with the Original Class ####

-In order to interface with the original class, simple conversion operators can
+In order to interface with a type-base, simple conversion operators can be added
-be added by the user explicitly at-will, in order to obtain the desired
+by the user explicitly if needed, in order to obtain the desired interface.
+Note
-interface.
-Note that if more types with this kind of compatibility were needed,
+that if more types with this kind of compatibility were needed, one would only
-one would only need to implement them once, since copying the produced type
+need to implement them once, since recursively type-copying the type-copy would
-would copy the new, more compatible interface with it.
+duplicate the new, more compatible interface with it.

 ```cpp
 struct Base {